TanglePay/GroupFi-Chatbox/packages/sdk/README.md

       ```

       Note:
-      * **Most API calls, such as `dispatchMetaMaskAccountChanged` and `request`, must be executed after the `chatbox-ready` event has been detected.
+      * **Most API calls, such as `dispatchAccountChanged` and `request`, must be executed after the `chatbox-ready` event has been detected.
 Only then is the Chatbox considered ready for interaction.**

   * `removeChatbox`: Remove the Chatbox interface
     ```typescript
     ChatboxSDK.removeChatbox()
     ```

-  * `dispatchMetaMaskAccountChanged`: Used to specify the account that Chatbox should use.
+  * `dispatchAccountChanged`: Used to specify the account that Chatbox should use.
 Whenever the wallet account used in the Dapp changes, this API needs to be called.

     ```typescript
       /**
        * @param {object} data - The data object containing the account information.
        * @param {string} data.account - The new account address to be used by Chatbox.
        */
-      ChatboxSDK.dispatchMetaMaskAccountChanged(data: {
+      ChatboxSDK.dispatchAccountChanged(data: {
         account: string
       })
     ```